silvhua/movement-snack/README.md

 Check out the live demo of this project [here](https://www.defytimefitness.com/).

+Note: There is currently no option to sign up.

 ## Overview

 The Movement Snack App is the Duolingo of strength training: You can get stronger in just 30 seconds a day, even if you are at work or wearing heels.